gonkaotic/Telemedicine-A-Team/Documentation/User_Manual_Patient/Patient_manual.md

 introduced or the server is unavailable, a pop-up will appear indicating so.

 ### Login
-Then another window will open where you must enter your ID (eight numbers and the letter in capital letter) and password.
+Then another window will open where you must enter your ID (eight numbers and the letter which is case sensitive so you have to be careful and put it in capital letter) and password.
+* DNI: **33333333Y**
+* Password: **Craneos**

 ### Bitalino Configuration